triton-inference-server/client/README.md

 ### Download Using Python Package Installer (pip)

-The GRPC and HTTP client libraries are available as a Python package that can be installed using a recent version of pip. **Currently pip install is only available on Linux**.
+The GRPC and HTTP client libraries are available as a Python package that can be installed using a recent version of pip.

 ```
-$ pip install nvidia-pyindex
 $ pip install tritonclient[all]
 ```